mucommander/mucommander/readme.txt

 Bug fixes:
 - Fixed keyboard focus issues in the text editor after the 'Find' dialog has been invoked, contributed by Karel Tomáš.
+- Fixed drag-and-drop issues from muCommander to other applications under Gnome and KDE, contributed by Xavi Miró.

 Known issues:
 - Korean, Simplified Chinese, Slovenian and Slovak translations are not